Sagar100699/danny-s-diner/README.md

  ## --1.
 What is the total amount each customer spent at the restaurant?
    A-76,B-74,C-36
-   WITH  amount AS(SELECT sales.customer_id,sales.product_id,menu.price FROM sales INNER JOIN menu ON sales.product_id=menu.product_id) select customer_id, SUM(price)as total FROM amount group by customer_id;
+   with  amount as(select sales.customer_id,sales.product_id,menu.price from sales inner join menu on sales.product_id=menu.product_id) select customer_id, sum(price)as total from amount group by customer_id;

 ## --2.
 How many days has each customer visited the restaurant?